vratidc/vratidc.github.io/_projects/2025_1/3_course_project.md

 header:
     teaser: /assets/img/projects/2025_1/course_project_3.jpg

-overview: Vilomah is an immersive 360° narrative about a grieving father haunted by visions of his lost child.
-The narrative immerses the viewer in the father’s grief and the haunting weight of what remains unsaid.<br><br>
+overview: Vilomah is a 360° film about a father who has lost his child.
+Viewers see the world from his point of view, where everyday spaces slowly fill with memories of what is gone.
+The film experiments with monoscopic VR, shifting points of view, and sound cues to guide the audience through his journey of grief.<br><br>

 project-link: